A Pure Demand Operational Semantics with Applications to Program Analysis: Conclusions

 \section{Conclusions}

 This paper addresses the question: what is the minimal amount of state information that must be maintained in the operational semantics of a higher-order functional language?
-The answer here is it suffices to \emph{only} use a call stack consisting of source program call sites, plus two source program points; no variable environment, substitution, store, or any other structure is needed.
-We prove this form of operational semantics is equivalent to a standard presentation.
+The answer here is it suffices to \emph{only} use a call stack consisting of source program call sites, plus a source program point or a lexical level; no variable environment, substitution, store, or any other structure is needed.
+We prove this form of operational semantics equivalent to a standard presentation.

 Then, to illustrate how this pure demand approach can open the door to new applications, we defined a program analysis as a direct finitization of this operational semantics.
 The program analysis has a number of novel properties compared to standard program analyses for higher-order programs.
-The analysis has been implemented and preliminary results look promising.
+The analysis has been implemented and preliminary results are promising.